lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 }
 ```

-> Given the limitations of JSON and considering that connection configuration is being transmitted over the network, it might be more effective and efficient to define connector server-specific settings in a script hosted on the connector server, which will also have read and write access to the `configuration.propertyBag` property, as described in the [`configuration.propertyBag` > In Customizer Script](#developing-connector-bindings-configuration-property-bag-scripts-customizer) chapter.
+> Given the limitations of JSON and considering that connection configuration is being transmitted over the network, it might be more effective and efficient to define connector server-specific settings in a script hosted on the connector server, which will have read and write access to the `configuration.propertyBag` property, as described in the [`configuration.propertyBag` > In Customizer Script](#developing-connector-bindings-configuration-property-bag-scripts-customizer) chapter.
 >
 > This also means that you can execute any arbitrary code delivered via "customConfiguration" on the connector server.
 However, actions defined in "systemActions" provide better facilities for this type of interaction.